List of schools named after Francis Xavier

 A multitude of schools and universities have been named after St. Francis Xavier, a Spanish Roman Catholic saint and co-founder of the Society of Jesus.
 This page lists notable educational institutions named after St. Xavier, arranged by country and region.
-Many of these schools are run by the Jesuit order, while some are operated by the Xaverian Brothers and various dioceses.
+Many of these schools are run by the Jesuit order (Society of Jesus), while some are operated by the Xaverian Brothers and various dioceses.